Nikola Tesla: Childhood

-Tesla's mother, Đuka Mandić (1822–1892), whose father was also an Eastern Orthodox Church priest, had a talent for making home craft tools and mechanical appliances and the ability to memorize Serbian epic poems. Đuka had never received a formal education.
+Tesla's mother, Georgina "Đuka" Mandić (1822–1892), whose father was also an Eastern Orthodox priest, had a talent for making home craft tools and mechanical appliances and the ability to memorize Serbian epic poems. Đuka had never received a formal education.
 Tesla credited his eidetic memory and creative abilities to his mother's genetics and influence.
-Tesla's ancestors were from western Serbia, near Montenegro.

 Tesla was the fourth of five children.
-He had three sisters, Milka, Angelina, and Marica, and an older brother named Dane, who was killed in a horse riding accident when Tesla was aged five.
 In 1861, Tesla attended primary school in Smiljan where he studied German, arithmetic, and religion.
-In 1862, the Tesla family moved to the nearby Gospić, where Tesla's father worked as parish priest.
+In 1862, the Tesla family moved to the nearby town of Gospić, where Tesla's father worked as parish priest.
 Nikola completed primary school, followed by middle school.
+Later in his patent applications, before he obtained American citizenship, Tesla would identify himself as "of Smiljan, Lika, border country of Austria-Hungary".

+Education

 In 1870, Tesla moved to Karlovac to attend high school at the Higher Real Gymnasium where the classes were held in German, as it was usual throughout schools within the Austro-Hungarian Military Frontier.

-Tesla later wrote that he became interested in demonstrations of electricity by his physics professor.
-Tesla noted that these demonstrations of this "mysterious phenomena" made him want "to know more of this wonderful force".
-Tesla was able to perform integral calculus in his head, which prompted his teachers to believe that he was cheating.
+Tesla later wrote that he became interested in his physics professor's demonstrations of electricity.
+The "mysterious phenomena" made him want "to know more of this wonderful force".
+He was able to perform integral calculus in his head, prompting his teachers to believe that he was cheating.
 He finished a four-year term in three years, graduating in 1873.

-After graduating Tesla returned to Smiljan but soon contracted cholera, was bedridden for nine months and was near death multiple times.
+After graduating Tesla returned to Smiljan but soon contracted cholera, was bedridden for nine months and was near death several times.
 In a moment of despair, Tesla's father (who had originally wanted him to enter the priesthood), promised to send him to the best engineering school if he recovered from the illness.
+Tesla later said that he had read Mark Twain's earlier works while recovering from his illness.

 The next year Tesla evaded conscription into the Austro-Hungarian Army in Smiljan by running away southeast of Lika to Tomingaj, near Gračac.
 There he explored the mountains wearing hunter's garb.
 Tesla said that this contact with nature made him stronger, both physically and mentally.
-He read many books while in Tomingaj and later said that Mark Twain's works had helped him to miraculously recover from his earlier illness.

 He enrolled at the Imperial-Royal Technical College in Graz in 1875 on a Military Frontier scholarship.
-In his autobiography Tesla said he worked hard and earned the highest grades possible, passed nine exams (nearly twice as many as required) and received a letter of commendation from the dean of the technical faculty to his father, which stated, "Your son is a star of first rank."
-At Graz, Tesla noted his fascination with the detailed lectures on electricity presented by Professor Jakob Pöschl and described how he made suggestions on improving the design of an electric motor the professor was demonstrating.
+Tesla passed nine exams (nearly twice as many as required) and received a letter of commendation from the dean of the technical faculty to his father, which stated, "Your son is a star of first rank."
+At Graz, Tesla was fascinated by the lectures on electricity presented by professor Jakob Pöschl.
 But by his third year he was failing in school and never graduated, leaving Graz in December 1878.
-One biographer suggests Tesla wasn't studying and may have been expelled for gambling and womanizing.
+One biographer suggests Tesla was not studying and may have been expelled for gambling and womanizing.